How to Install Xrdp Server (Remote Desktop) on Raspberry Pi

 If you are using macOS, you can install the Microsoft Remote Desktop application from the Mac App Store.
 Linux users can use an RDP client such as Remmina or Vinagre.

-Installing an Xrdp server allows you to manage your Raspberry Pi server from your local desktop machine using an easy to use graphic interface.
+Installing an Xrdp server allows you to manage your Raspberry Pi server from your local desktop machine through an easy to use graphic interface.

 If you have questions, feel free to leave a comment below.